mnapoli/gh-pages-compiler/README.md

-*gh-pages-compiler* generate a website from your markdown documentation.
+*gh-pages-compiler* generates a website from your markdown documentation.

 ## Introduction